ibm-mas-manage/sno/docs/index.md

 		- Make sure you can connect to coreapi service route.

-		- Get the superuser password from `mas-sno-core` project secrets to login to MAS admin dashboard.
+		- Get the superuser password from `mas-sno-core` project secrets to log in to the MAS admin dashboard.

 		![image](images/superuser.png)